-Guide for academy trusts on reducing the risk of fraud and reporting it to the Education Funding Agency.
+Information to help academy trusts manage the risk of fraud and report instances of fraud to the Education and Skills Funding Agency.

-- reduce the risk of fraud or financial irregularities
+- reduce the risk of fraud or financial irregularity

 - deal with fraud within your academy trust, should it occur

-- report fraud, theft and/or irregularity to the Education Funding Agency (EFA)
+- report fraud, theft and/or irregularity to ESFA

 Fraud is deception carried out in order to gain an unfair advantage or to disadvantage another.
 It may involve the misuse of funds or other resources, or the supply of false information.

-Although there are low levels of fraud within the academies sector (currently allegations with an outcome of fraud represent less than 1% of the total number of academies), trusts should be vigilant to the risks.
+Although there are low levels of fraud within the academies sector, trusts should be vigilant to the risks.

 Fraud risk management strategy

-- identifying the area’s most vulnerable to fraud risk - the list of fraud indicators (MS Word Document, 354KB) may support this review
+- identifying the areas most vulnerable to fraud risk, the list of potential fraud indicators may support this review

 - evaluating the scale of fraud risk